Will-Hellinger/snykey/readme.md

 # OpenBao Setup

-The following steps will help you initialize and configure OpenBao for use with the Snyk Credentials Manager.
+The following steps will help you initialize and configure OpenBao for use with Snykey.

 ## 1. Initialize OpenBao
 Run the following command to initialize OpenBao: